We love that the capital city is in the Midwest because it means travelers get to experience each of the four seasons to their fullest.

 Just as you can count on falling snow in January (if not November or December!), you can count on Madison-area traditions that span the entire snowy season:

-In December, embrace the flakes by getting gear at the annual (and affordable!)
+Embrace the flakes by getting gear at the annual (and affordable!)
 Hoofers Ski & Snowboard Resale.

 TRY WINTRY SPORTS OF ALL SORTS

-Ice fishing: Madison’s love of lakes extends to ice fishing season.
+Madison’s love of lakes extends to ice fishing season.
 Get details from the DNR on where to go and how to stay safe.

-Skating: Ice skating is free at select Madison Parks, and Tenney, Vilas and Elver parks all offer rentals (and warming houses)!
+Ice skating is free at select Madison Parks, and Tenney, Vilas and Elver parks all offer rentals (and warming houses)!

-Skiing: Start at Devil’s Head Resort, which features 30 different runs that are groomed twice daily!
+Start at Devil’s Head Resort, which features 30 different runs that are groomed twice daily!

 AT NIGHT & UNDER THE LIGHTS